-On the price front, excluding the direct effects of the consumption tax hike, producer prices are declining relative to three months earlier, reflecting the significant fall in international commodity prices to date, and the year-on-year rate of increase in consumer prices (all items less fresh food) is in the range of 0.0-0.5 percent.
+On the price front, excluding the direct effects of the consumption tax hike, producer prices are declining relative to three months earlier, reflecting the significant fall in international commodity prices to date, and the year-on-year rate of increase in consumer prices (all items less fresh food) is about 0 percent.
 Inflation expectations appear to be rising on the whole from a somewhat longer-term perspective.